 Unite! will connect engineering, science and technology with the great challenges of society in co-creation with students, faculty and staff – providing skills for a new generation of European and global citizens.

-The process of developing a new university model started in autumn 2019; plus, since January 2021 the Unite!
-Alliance is looking even further ahead as it takes up the challenge launched by the EC to develop, in synergy with its education dimension, a shared, integrated, long-term research and innovation (R&I) strategy.
+The process of developing a new university model started in autumn 2019; since January 2021 Unite! started looking even further ahead taking up the challenge launched by the EC to develop, in synergy with its education dimension, a shared, integrated, long-term research and innovation (R&I) strategy; furthermore, at the end of 2021 the Alliance, originally composed of seven partners, expanded to include two more universities.

 Additional activities of the Alliance regard the development of joint models for governance and management, support services, communication and quality assurance.